varigence/docs/bimlflex/ssis-deployment/ssis-deployment.md

 > For additional details on installing SSIS Custom Components refer to the below guide:
 > BimlFlex Docs: [](xref:bimlflex-ssis-custom-components)

-## Project deployment for SQL Server 2016 using the catalog
+## Project Deployment for SQL Server 2017 Using the Catalog

 As a demonstration project, a new BimlStudio project called Demo located in the `c:\Varigence\` folder will be used.
 The project will create a folder called Demo for the BimlStudio project contents.

 This project will have a single integration to read from the AdventureWorksLT source to the Staging Database.

-The approach assumes a SQL Server version that supports SSIS Catalog (2012+) and in the document SQL Server 2016 is used.
+The approach assumes a SQL Server version that supports SSIS Catalog (2012+) and in the document SQL Server 2017 is used.

 1. Before deployment, a Catalog must be available in the target SQL Server instance.
 1. Once the required metadata is created BimlStudio will build the SSIS Project.